 Students need core essay writing skills for writing essays specifically for history.
 They have to know structure (intro, body paragraphs and a conclusion).

-In social studies essay should not be written in the first person.
+A social studies essay should not be written in the first person.
 I use shock value to drive this home.

 “You may not use the word “I” in your essay.
 Nobody cares about you.”